uga-libraries/format-report/documentation/archive_reports_workflow.md

 ## Overview and Purpose

-The Head of Digital Stewardship analyzes the formats in ARCHive every two years to monitor for preservation risks based on format.
+The Head of Digital Stewardship analyzes the formats in ARCHive every three years to monitor for preservation risks based on format.
 The data is summarized across all our holdings and, starting in 2023, for each department.
 The [NARA Digital Preservation Plan spreadsheet](https://github.com/usnationalarchives/digital-preservation)